Passover: Burning and nullification of leaven

 Should more chametz actually be found in the house during the Passover holiday, it must be burnt as soon as possible.

 Unlike chametz, which can be eaten any day of the year except during Passover, kosher for Passover foods can be eaten year-round.
 They need not be burnt or otherwise discarded after the holiday ends.

-The historic "Paschal lamb" Passover sacrifice (Korban Pesach) has not been brought following the Romans' destruction of the Second Jewish temple approximately two thousand years ago, and it is therefore still not part of the modern Jewish holiday.
+The historic Passover sacrifice has not been brought following the Romans' destruction of the Second Temple approximately two thousand years ago, and it is therefore still not part of the modern Jewish holiday.

 In the times when the Jewish Temples stood, the lamb was slaughtered and cooked on the evening of Passover and was completely consumed before the morning as described in Exodus 12:3–11.

-Not eating Matzah from sunrise thru sunset (day before Passover)
+Not eating matzah from sunrise until sunset (day before Passover)

-Even Kosher for Passover matzah cannot be eaten all day Erev Pesach.
-Some even practice this up to 30 days before.
-In some way this restriction is analogous to how the blowing of the Shofar, done by Ashkenazic Jews the month preceding Rosh Hashana, is not done on the day before that Holiday.